-- Making Denver Health job decisions that are not in the best interest of the institution. - Profiting financially from sources outside of Denver Health because of your role at Denver Health. - Spending work time on activities other than Denver Health activities. - Using Denver Health assets for purposes other than those directly related to your job at Denver Health. - Personally gaining from your involvement in a research study or project. - Supervising a family member working at Denver Health.
+- Making Denver Health job decisions that are personally beneficial but not in the best interest of Denver Health and its patients, clients and members. - Profiting financially from sources outside of Denver Health because of your role at Denver Health. - Spending work time on activities other than Denver Health activities. - Using Denver Health assets for purposes other than those directly related to your job at Denver Health. - Personally gaining from your involvement in a research study or project. - Supervising a family member working at Denver Health. - Accepting or soliciting any fee, compensation, gift, gratuities, favors, payment of expense, or any other thing of monetary value from contractors, parties to subcontracts, vendors, or other outside parties, except as expressly authorized by policies of Denver Health